RichardJECooke/PeriodicTasks/README.md

 ## Todo

+- display task dates from newest
+- edit and delete task dates
+- add archiving and deletion of tasks
 - mark task as done at any date
-- display task history
-- edit and delete task history
-- add archiving and deletion of tasks
 - automatic saving on change with toast
 - display tasks next due date and rank by due date
 - save config file and open it
 - use parcel file exclude plugin - use https://www.npmjs.com/package/parcel-resolver-ignore instead
 - add open source licence file
 - set project to public
+- write tests
+- deploy to flatpak
-- make same project in gtk4/c and avalonia/c# and gtk4/zig
+- make same project in gtk4/c, avalonia/c#, gtk4/zig, rust/something, godot

 ## Run